-Where new major mixed use development or redevelopment is planned, new public spaces should be provided.
+Where new major mixed-use development or redevelopment is planned, new public spaces should be provided.
 New public spaces should be designed to be barrier free and should be designed to include a mix of design, including but not limited to enhanced landscaping shade trees, ample locations for seating and public art.
-New public spaces should be located close to the street and be connected to the pedestrian network.
+New public spaces may include playgrounds, community parks, and other similar spaces that serve a primary function of supporting existing and future needs in the surrounding neighbourhoods.
+These spaces should be located close to the street and be connected to the pedestrian network.
 New public spaces should also be connected with existing or planned transit stops.
 The icons depicted on Schedule D are for illustrative purposes only and the need, location and design of public spaces shall occur through the site plan application process.
+20.3.3.7.2 Urban Greens and Squares